-Plan - If the child continues experience difficulties in school, a tracker will be completed with input from parents, SENDCo, Class Teacher, professionals supporting the child and the child.
+Plan - If the child continues experience difficulties in school, an APDR tracker will be completed with input from parents, SENDCo, Class Teacher and any professionals supporting the child.

-Do - This Tracker will be in place for a term and children may receive additional support both in and out of the classroom along with suitable strategies to support the child in class.
+Do - The APDR Tracker will be in place for a term and children may receive additional support both in and out of the classroom along with suitable strategies to support the child in class.